-What you need to know before seeing results?
+What do you need to know before seeing results?

 The key lesson here is: there’s no one-size-fits-all solution that’ll promote your Shopify store for you.
 Your choice will depend on several different factors.

 First of all, you need to know your customers, your audience, and your market in general.

-Of course, good marketing automation software will help you get to know these better, but you need to have at least a basic idea of what kind of a marketing approach would work for your demography.
+Of course, good marketing automation software will help you get to know these better, but you need to have at least a basic idea of what kind of marketing approach would work for your demography.
 Then, you will pick the tool that can help you get the most out of your strategy.